bartosz-ziolkowski/bartosz-ziolkowski.github.io/_posts/2024-04-01-vehicle-theft-sanfrancisco.markdown

 # Conclusion

 In today's post, you learned about the trend of recorded vehicle theft incidents from 2003 to 2018.
-On the heatmap, you could see how the intensity of vehicle thefts varied across all districts of San Francisco during this period.
-For comparison, you also learned about the situation regarding drug/narcotic incidents and vandalism.
+On the heatmap, you could observe the fluctuating intensity of vehicle thefts across all districts of San Francisco during this period.
+Additionally, through Bokeh visualization, you also gained insight into the situation regarding other street crimes like drug/narcotic incidents and vandalism.

 We hope we've also encouraged you to explore various datasets and conduct your own data analysis.
 Follow our blog for more - until next time.